afromatt6288/Andez_e-Commerce/README.md

     - Password Hash is present.
     - Invalid users are denied login, and receive a message saying they are not valid.
     - Sections of the app are not accessible unless one is an authorized admin
+    - to add funds a User must enter a fake CC, which is checked for "validity"
+    - Users are denied accessing/increasing their funds without a valid cc
+    - users cannot spend to below $1 Nut

 In Progress...
 Have a clear readMe with:
     Done! - An Overview about what your project is about